where-is-s/edgelight/README.md

 ## What do I need to do the same?

 In order to set up Edgelight, you'll need:
 1) Arduino-compatible board connected to USB in serial mode.
-I used Arduino Nano-compatible Chinese board with CH340/ATmega328P.
+I used Arduino Nano-compatible Chinese board with CH340/ATmega328P and then switched to ESP8266.
+You can still go with ATmega328P but it will require some tinkering with the code in order to optimize few things.
-It is very limited in resources but still enough to drive LED strip with a good quality.
-For my setup I bought this one: https://www.aliexpress.com/item/Nano-CH340-ATmega328P-MicroUSB-Compatible-for-Arduino-Nano-V3/32572612009.html
+For my setup I bought this one: https://ru.aliexpress.com/item/D1-mini-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266-by/32662942091.html?spm=a2g0s.9042311.0.0.50af33eda0EGJ1

 2) LED-strip consisting of WS2812B or similar LEDs connected to Arduino board.
 Strip I used: https://www.aliexpress.com/item/DC5V-1m-4m-5m-WS2812B-Smart-led-pixel-strip-Black-White-PCB-30-60-144-leds/32337440906.html.
 I bought 4m 60 IP65 and used only 2 meters of it, you can just buy 2 meters and solder them together.
 You can choose 30 LEDs/m strip and it will work fine as well, only the max brightness will be lower.
+IP65 is not required of course, IP30 will be just fine.

 3) LED-strip should better be powered by a separate PSU adapter.
 It is not completely necessary but it's strongly recommended if you want to drive more than 10-20 LEDs with good brightness.
 Just for testing you can set very low brightness and skip on the PSU.
 In general 14 W/meter is recommended for a 60 LEDs/m strip.
 It makes 28 W of recommended power for my setup.
 PSU I used: https://www.aliexpress.com/item/LED-power-supply-adapter-AC100-240V-to-DC-5V-12V-24V-to-1A-2A-3A-4A/32842360990.html (5V 6A version)